Creatone/owca/docs/allocation.rst

 migrate_pages
 ^^^^^^^^^^^^^
-Attempts to imidiately (blocking) move all memory pages of the workload to memory NUMA node provided as arguement.
+Attempts to imidiately (blocking) move all memory pages of the workload to memory NUMA node provided as argument.

 - possible values are target NUMA node from 0 to ( **number of memory NUMA nodes** - 1 )